Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 # Monarco-HAT-library-for-CODESYS
 CODESYS 3 Library for Monarco HAT

-The Monarco HAT was lacking a decent CODESYS library, so I decided to write it myself.
+The Monarco HAT was lacking a CODESYS library, so I decided to write it myself.

+I am not connected with Monarco in any way, I simply wrote this library out of hobbyism and for fun.
+I decided that maybe of use for other people.
+Therefore, I released it under the "Unlicense" agreement.

-The main components are;
+The main library components are;
-- devicedescription file,
+- MonarcoHAT.devdesc.xml,
-- library file,
+- .library file,
-- example project file,
+- example .project file

+Also included in the release;
-- package file (CODESYS installer) which contains the above files in a user friendly installer.
+- .package file (CODESYS installer) which contains all above files in a user friendly installer, together with the "unlicense" agreement.

-prerequisitories;
+Prerequisitories;
-A Raspberry pi with the Monarco HAT,
+- A Raspberry pi with the Monarco HAT,
+- CODESYS IDE with Raspberry Pi .package installed,
-CODESYS 3.5 runtime component installed on pi (Demo/licensed),
+- CODESYS runtime component installed on pi (Demo or licensed),

-Either install package via package manager or install loose components.
+1) Either install .package via package manager, or
+2) Install the loose components via the Library / Device Repository, both found under Tools menu option in IDE.

-ENJOY!
+3) ENJOY!